sap-tutorials/Tutorials/tutorials/hana-clients-routing/hana-clients-routing.md

 ### Hint based routing

 Individual read only queries can be routed to the replica.
-There are some conditions such as the isolation level must be read commited.
+There are some conditions such as the isolation level must be read committed.
 Further details can be found at [Hint-Based Statement Routing for Active/Active (Read Enabled)](https://help.sap.com/docs/SAP_HANA_CLIENT/f1b440ded6144a54ada97ff95dac7adf/a6aa1cc4e070420c97e31fb1afd2ad3d.html).
 The following steps attempt to demonstrate this.

 1. Verify the version of the SAP HANA client which needs to be 2.28 or higher by executing the below SQL.